ehovers10/dci/_chapters/sections/scoring-dependence.md

 ---
 title: Scoring dependence
-chapter: concept
-section: 03
 ---

+Call a *metric* any generalization of player behavior within a baseball game that attempts to characterize some component of the player's value in changing the score of the game.

+Standard metrics include batting average, steals, runs batted in, strikeouts, home runs allowed, and earned run average.
+These metrics categorize and aggregate various player behavior with an eye toward providing an accurate representation of the impact the player has on changing the score of this (or future) games of which they are a part.
+(Their dispositions to change the score.)

+Relatively recent study into the evolution of game play in baseball has suggested that these standard metrics fail to measure player impact on the score, either because variations in the chosen metric do not correlate strongly with changes in game score or, while they do so the changes are not appropriately attributed to the player whose behavior is being aggregated.

-For, fans the most important values regarding player contributions are what leads to axcitement during game play and and what leads to a lasting feeling of satisfaction after game play has ceased.
+For fans the most important values regarding player contributions are what leads to excitement during game play and and what leads to a lasting feeling of satisfaction after game play has ceased.
 A team win is probably the simplest and greatest contributor to lasting satisfaction for the fan.
 But there is no guarantee that what contributes to excitement value during game play will corelate strongly with team wins.

 Steals in baseball provide an excellent case in point.
 According to my own interest set, a suicide squeeze and an attempted steal of home are two immensely exciting plays in baseball game play, but most sabermatricians will tell you that they are rarely, if ever, advisable from a win percentage boosting perspective.